aimms/how-to/Articles/295/295-convert-maps.rst

 * Annotation support for nodes and arcs
 * Heatmap

-See `WebUI Documentation: Map Widget <https://documentation.aimms.com/webui/map-widget.html>`_ for more details about these features.
+See `Map Widget documentation <https://documentation.aimms.com/webui/map-widget.html>`_ for more details about these features.

 Timeline